Coherent-Partners/spark-ts-sdk/docs/batches.md

 ```

 > [!TIP]
-> It is recommended that you close the pipeline once you have finished processing
+> Remember to close the pipeline once you have finished processing the data.
-> the data.
-This will help free up resources and ensure optimal performance.
+> This will help free up resources and ensure optimal performance.

 ## Define a client-side batch pipeline by ID